-- (1) Pharmaceutical drugs and dietary supplement: The segment is mainly responsible for Chinese medicine and new pharmaceutical manufacture and sale. - (2) Medical diagnostic products: The segment is mainly responsible for the development and sales of smart medical imaging diagnostic products device. - (3) Precision medical equipment: The segment is mainly responsible for research the system, development, manufacturing and sales of ultrasonic probes.
+- (1) Pharmaceutical drugs and dietary supplement: The segment is mainly responsible for Chinese medicine and new pharmaceutical manufacture and sale. - (2) Medical diagnostic: The segment is mainly responsible for the development and sales of smart medical imaging diagnostic software device. - (3) Precision medical equipment: The segment is mainly responsible for research, development, manufacturing and sales of high-end ultrasonic probes.